Three Little Kittens: Background

 According to Janet Sinclair Gray, author of Race and Time, "Three Little Kittens" may have origins in the British folk tradition, but the poem as known today is a sophisticated production far removed from such origins.
 Gray supports her assertion by pointing out that the cats are not the barnyard felines of folk material but bourgeois domestic cats who eat pie and wear mittens.
 Gray observes that the mother cat's disciplinary measures and the kittens' need to report their movements to her are also indicators of a bourgeois status.

 "Three Little Kittens" is attributed to Bostonian Sunday school teacher and abolitionist, Eliza Lee Cabot Follen (1787–1860), a member of a prominent New England family and the author of the juvenile novel The Well-Spent Hour.
 Gray explains that "Kittens" is unlike any of Follen's typical poems, but also notes that Follen is just the sort of person who would write such a piece.
 It is unlikely Follen composed "Kittens" wholecloth, Gray believes, but rather far more likely that she developed and refined an existing but rude version of the piece.
 In doing so, she made the poem her own.
 Although Follen disclaimed authorship following the poem's first appearance in print, she continued to publish it under her name in succeeding years.

 Publication

-The poem was printed in 1827 in The Eton Miscellany.
-A later version was printed in 1833 in Britain in Follen's Little Songs for Little Boys and Girls.
-It was an addition to the volume and probably inserted by the publisher.
-In the introduction to a subsequent edition, Follen denied any hand in the poem's composition, but took it under her wing and claimed ownership as the poem passed through various reprints.
-The poem was first published in the United States in 1843 in Follen's New Nursery Songs for All Good Children.
-An 1856 American reprint was subtitled "A Cat's Tale, with Additions".
+The first example of the poem found in print is in The Eton Miscellany (London: 1827).

+A later version was published in Follen's Little Songs, for Little Boys and Girls, the Boston edition being published in 1833 by Leonard C. Bowles.
+The poem was appended to the English edition, probably inserted by the publisher.
+In the introduction to the 1856 edition of Little Songs, Follen states that the poem was by some unknown hand.
+This edition subtitles the poem, "A Cat's Tale, with Additions".
+Subsequent editions following her death in 1860, omitted any such disclaimer.
+The poem was first published in America in 1843 in Follen's New Nursery Songs for All Good Children.